um-grex/grex-docs/content/english/software/containers.md

 singularity help
 {{< /highlight >}}

-To execute an application within the container, do it in the usual way for that application, but prefix the command with ''singularity exec image_name.sif'' or, if the container has a valid "entrypoint", execute it with  ''singularity run image_name.sif".
+To execute an application within the container, do it in the usual way for that application, but prefix the command with __singularity exec image_name.sif__ or, if the container has a valid _entry point_, execute it with __singularity run image_name.sif__.

 {{< highlight bash >}}
 singularity run docker://ghcr.io/apptainer/lolcow